kalidavide/Walkie_Talkie_Pi/README.md

 # Walkie_Talkie_Pi
-This Repository describs an VoIP Mesh Network bild with Raspberry pi zero 2 WH
+This Repository describes an VoIP Mesh Network, bild with Raspberry pi zero 2 WH, Mumble and batman-adv This will be updated soon.. (until 29.10.2025)